A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Summary

 Assuming there is a requirement for light role infantry to have some sort of load carriage support vehicle, and I think there is, rather than completely mechanising them, there is a wide range of options.
-The problem the British Army faces is the conflict between solving the problem now with a simple compromise solution or waiting until the robotic programmes deliver.
+The problem the British Army faces is the conflict between solving the problem now with a simple compromise solution, or waiting until the robotic programs are delivered.

-It is not really my place to second guess their leadership, but from the outside, it looks like the British Army is as poor as a church mouse, with a payday loan and an expensive cheese on toast habit.
+It is not my place to second guess their leadership, but from the outside, it looks like the British Army is as poor as a church mouse, with a payday loan and an expensive cheese-on-toast habit.

-Can it really afford to develop, implement AND maintain such a capability?
+Can it afford to develop, implement AND maintain such a capability?

-Oh, and intermodal transport is really important for this requirement, but you knew that already!
+Oh, and intermodal transport is critical for this requirement, but you know that already!

 Discover more from Think Defence